Felixburton7/cpp-Parallelization-of-HPC-Algorithms/README.md

-# MPI Parallelisation of Molecular Dynamics
+# MPI Parallelisation of Molecular Dynamics Algorithms

 A C++17 / MPI molecular-dynamics solver written for the University of Cambridge.
 Velocity-Verlet integration for a 1D anharmonic oscillator and a 3D Lennard-Jones fluid, with a domain-decomposed parallel force computation.
 Scored 93% grade.